KhronosGroup/Vulkan-Loader/docs/LoaderInterfaceArchitecture.md

 Device call chains are created in `vkCreateDevice` and are generally simpler because they deal with only a single device.
-This allows for the specific implementation exposing this device to always be the *terminator* of the chain.
+This allows for the specific driver exposing this device to always be the *terminator* of the chain.

 ![Loader Device Call Chain](./images/loader_device_chain_loader.png)
 <br/>